annutt2031/Data-Model_for_Online_Booking_System/README.md

 ### General Rules <div id="21"></div>

+Before starting, clone the project from GitLab into a repository with the same name.

 1. Along the way, you may feel a sense of uncertainty and a severe lack of information: that's OK.
 Remember, the information in the repository and on Google is always with you.
 So are your peers and Rocket.Chat.
 Communicate.
 Search.
 Use common sense.
 Don't be afraid to make mistakes.
 2. Pay attention to sources of information.
 Check.
 Think.
 Analyse.
 Compare.
 3. Look at the text of each assignment.
 Read it several times.